The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 The actual dates for the laying of eggs differ annually and locally.
 They are related to the amount of prey-rich foraging habitat in the nest area and the rodent cycle period.

-They will roost separately during no breeding season but return to their established nesting site as the breeding season approaches.
+They will roost separately during no breeding season but return to their established nesting site as the season approaches.

 They may roost in farm buildings and barns between hay bales in colder climates, harsh environments, and areas where winter food supplies may be scarce.
-Nonetheless, they are at the risk of some other former nesting species taking over their selected nesting hole.
+Nonetheless, they are at risk of some other former nesting species taking over their selected nesting hole.

-The incubation period lasts for about 30 days, hatching is delayed over a long period, and the youngest owl may be several weeks younger than its oldest sibling.
+The incubation lasts about 30 days, hatching is delayed over a long period, and the youngest owl may be several weeks younger than its oldest sibling.
 A hatching success rate of 75 percent occurs in years with abundant food supplies.

 Lifespan